Summer Courses for USC Students

 Programs through U.S. Colleges and Universities

 Some students study abroad through a U.S. college or university.
-The U.S. institution providing the transcript must be regionally accredited, and USC expects that the U.S. institution’s faculty teach the courses being transferred or retain direct, detailed curricular oversight over the program.
-If the program involves enrolling directly in an international institution, that university must be recognized by its own country’s Ministry of Education to grant undergraduate degrees.
+The U.S. institution providing the transcript must be regionally accredited, and USC expects that the U.S. institution’s faculty either teach the courses being transferred or retain direct, detailed curricular oversight over the program.
+If the program involves enrolling directly in an international institution, then that university must be recognized by its own country’s Ministry of Education to grant undergraduate degrees.

 USC Registrar One Stop Center